localrivet/gomcp/docs/content/_index.md

 ---
-title: Home
-weight: 10 # Homepage, appears first
+title: GoMCP - Go Model Context Protocol Library
+weight: 1
+cascade:
+  type: docs
 ---

-# GoMCP - Go Model Context Protocol Library

 Welcome to the documentation for `gomcp`, a Go library for implementing the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).